Adaptation of olfactory receptor abundances for efficient coding: Mathematical derivations

 \subsection{First receptor type to be activated}

 When there is only one active receptor, $K_x = K_\text{tot}$, $K_{a\ne x} = 0$, the KKT conditions from eq.~\eqref{eq:KKTResults} are automatically satisfied.
 The receptor that is activated first can be found in this case by calculating the information $I(\bvec r, \bvec c)$ using eq.~\eqref{eq:mutualInfoValueFctA} from the main text while assuming an arbitrary index $x$ for the active receptor, and then finding $x=x^*$ that yields the maximum value.
 Without loss of generality, we can permute the receptor indices such that $x=1$.
-We have, when $K_1 = K_\text{tot}$,
+Using eq.~\eqref{eq:infoDerivation} and setting $K_1 = K_\text{tot}$, we have:

 Thus, in general, the information when only receptor type $x$ is activated is given by